Two International GPS Monitoring Providers, Two Different Strategies

 - You need flexible scaling from pilot to full deployment without contract restructuring

-- 7-day battery life and rapid installation are operational priorities
+- 7-day LTE battery life, WiFi-directed and BLE-connected modes, and rapid installation are operational priorities

 - Multi-constellation positioning and 5G-ready cellular are procurement requirements